Technical Guide

 Workflow Overview

-- Locate a consistent data source for statements and confirm usage terms.
+- Locate a consistent data source for statements.

 - Fetch HTML or PDF pages with Python.